proplot-dev/proplot/docs/usage.rst

   provides a simpler, cleaner interface than the original `cartopy`_ and `basemap`_ interfaces.
 Figures can be filled with `~proplot.axes.GeoAxes` by passing the `proj` keyword to `~proplot.ui.subplots`.
+* If you pass a `pandas.Series`, `pandas.DataFrame`, or `xarray.DataArray`
+  to any plotting command, the axis labels, tick labels, titles, colorbar labels, and legend labels are automatically applied from the metadata.
+If you did not supply the *x* and *y* coordinates, they are also inferred from the metadata.
+This works just like the native `xarray.DataArray.plot` and `pandas.DataFrame.plot` commands.
+See the sections on :ref:`1D plotting
+  <ug_1dintegration>` and :ref:`2D plotting <ug_2dintegration>` for a demonstration.

 Since these features are optional, proplot can be used without installing any of these packages.